MAMware/court-jurdroids/docs/customization.md

 ## 5. Modifying Backend Logic (Advanced)

-For more fundamental changes, you may need to edit the Python code[cite: 33]:
+For fundamental changes to how profiles are generated, edit the Python code directly.

-* **File:** Likely involves modifying the main generation script (e.g., `generate_jurors.py`) or related utility modules.
-* **Use Cases:**
+### File Locations:
+- **Main Generation Logic:** Found in `generate_jurors.py`.
+- **Utilities:** Check related helper modules.

+### Use Cases:
-    * Adding support for a new LLM backend not currently covered.
+- Adding support for a new backend.
-    * Implementing a different generation strategy (e.g., using ReAct patterns, multi-step generation).
+- Implementing alternative generation strategies (e.g., multi-step prompting).
-    * Integrating external tools or knowledge sources via function calling (if the LLM supports it).
+- Integrating external knowledge sources for enhanced context.

-* **Caution:** This requires Python programming knowledge and understanding the existing codebase.
-Ensure you follow the development setup guide (`development.md`) and add tests for your changes.
+### Caution:
+These changes require a good understanding of Python and the codebase.
+Ensure thorough testing of all modifications.

+---

-## 6. Fine-tuning (Advanced/Optional)
+## 6. Fine-Tuning (Advanced/Optional)

-* **Concept:** Instead of relying on general-purpose models via prompting, you could fine-tune a base LLM (usually an open-source one like Llama or Mistral) specifically on examples of juror profiles.
-* **Benefits:** Can potentially yield better results for the specific task and might be cheaper to run inference on (if using a smaller fine-tuned model).
-* **Challenges:** Requires a dataset of high-quality example profiles, significant computational resources (GPU time) for training, and expertise in model training procedures.
-* **Guidance:** This is beyond the scope of basic customization.
-If you pursue this, consult documentation and resources specific to LLM fine-tuning (e.g., Hugging Face Transformers documentation, platform-specific guides like Vertex AI tuning).
+### Concept
+Fine-tuning involves training an LLM on a dataset of example juror profiles for improved results.

+### Benefits
+- Tailored to your task.
+- Potentially more cost-effective for inference when using smaller fine-tuned models.

+### Challenges
+- Requires high-quality datasets and computational resources.
+- Expertise in LLM training procedures is essential.

+### Guidance
+Consult resources like Hugging Face Transformers documentation or platform-specific fine-tuning guides.

+---

+## Testing and Validation

-Remember to test your customizations thoroughly to ensure they produce the desired results and align with the project's ethical guidelines[cite: 55].
+After customization, validate the changes to ensure they align with your objectives.

+- Run sample profile generations.
+- Verify outputs for consistency and quality.
+- Update or extend tests (e.g., using `pytest`) to cover new functionality.

+---